MGoodche/datasciencecoursera/ReproducibleResearch/Test1.md

 ### 7) Which is a goal of literate statistical programming?

-Answer: Separate figures and tables from other data analytic summaries.
+Answer:

 ### 8) What does it mean to weave a literate statistical program?

-Answer: Transform a literate program from R to python.
+Answer:

 ### 9) Which of the following is required to implement a literate programming system?

-Answer: A programming language like R.
+Answer: A documentation language like LaTeX.

 ### 10) What is one way in which the knitr system differs from Sweave?

-Answer: knitr lacks features like caching of code chunks.
+Answer: